awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

  Most kinds of Aurora clusters are *single\-master* clusters\.
 For example, provisioned, Aurora Serverless, parallel query, and Global Database clusters are all single\-master clusters\.
 In a single\-master cluster, a single DB instance performs all write operations and any other DB instances are read\-only\.
 If the writer DB instance becomes unavailable, a failover mechanism promotes one of the read\-only instances to be the new writer\.

  In a *multi\-master cluster*, all DB instances can perform write operations\.
-The notions of a single read\-write primary instance and multiple read\-only Aurora Replicas don't apply\.
+The notions of a single read/write primary instance and multiple read\-only Aurora Replicas don't apply\.
 There isn't any failover when a writer DB instance becomes unavailable, because another writer DB instance is immediately available to take over the work of the failed instance\.
 We refer to this type of availability as *continuous availability*, to distinguish it from the high availability \(with brief downtime during failover\) offered by a single\-master cluster\.

  Multi\-master clusters work differently in many ways from the other kinds of Aurora clusters, such as provisioned, Aurora Serverless, and parallel query clusters\.
 With multi\-master clusters, you consider different factors in areas such as high availability, monitoring, connection management, and database features\.
 For example, in applications where you can't afford even brief downtime for database write operations, a multi\-master cluster can help to avoid an outage when a writer instance becomes unavailable\.
-The multi\-master cluster doesn't use the failover mechanism, because it doesn't need to promote another DB instance to have read\-write capability\.
+The multi\-master cluster doesn't use the failover mechanism, because it doesn't need to promote another DB instance to have read/write capability\.
 With a multi\-master cluster, you examine metrics related to DML throughput, latency, and deadlocks for all DB instances instead of a single primary instance\.

  Currently, multi\-master clusters require Aurora MySQL version 1, which is compatible with MySQL 5\.6\.